 You can check your latest TransUnion credit report for free on WalletHub at any time.

 If you suspect someone has opened a credit card in your name, freeze your credit reports with each of the three major credit bureaus as a precautionary measure.
 This will stop anyone from opening additional accounts in your name.
-Plus, credit freezes are free for victims of fraud.
-And they’ll be free for everyone starting in the fall of 2018.
+All credit freezes are free of charge.

 Next, contact the card’s issuer to get some info about the account.
 If it turns out to be fraudulent, you’ll want to get the authorities involved.
 Contact the FTC to report the identity theft and establish a record of the incident.
 Then, use the record of your report to file a dispute with the credit bureaus and get the information taken off your credit reports.